Publications

 The Midwest Carbon Express: A False Solution to the Climate Crisis

-The report debunks the world’s largest proposed carbon capture and storage (CCS) pipeline project and reveals the checkered history of the man behind it — Bruce Rastetter.
+As the world’s largest proposed carbon capture and storage (CCS) pipeline applies for permits amidst growing resistance from concerned citizens, The Midwest Carbon Express: A False Solution to the Climate Crisis, debunks the project and reveals the checkered history of the man behind it — Bruce Rastetter.

 Drying Out African Lands: Expansion of Large-Scale Agriculture Threatens Access to Water in Africa